Delta Zeta hosts Hoops for Hearing and Alpha Omicron Pi hosts Smoke Out Arthritis on Wednesday

 By Denise Harroff—

 On Wednesday, March 23, Delta Zeta and Alpha Omicron Pi will each be hosting a philanthropy event at the Recreational Sports Center.
 Delta Zeta (DZ) will be hosting Hoops for Hearing, a basketball tournament to raise money for the Starkey Hearing Foundation, at the rec’s basketball courts.
 Alpha Omicron Pi (AOII) will be hosting Smoke Out Arthritis, a barbeque cook-off to raise money for arthritis research, at the rec’s intramural fields.
+If you truly want to try smoking out to help your arthritis there are always different products to try out to see what could work for you, such as this cannabidiol oil for arthritis.

 Victoria Hampton, a junior history major and DZ’s philanthropy chairman, said that they are hosting Hoops for Hearing instead of their usual Turtle Tug because of a decision the Delta Zeta Nationals made.
 She said that Turtle Tug was a national event that DZ chapters all over the nation hosted, and it was becoming a liability issue.
 People at Turtle Tug events (not any of the ones held at Tarleton State University) were getting injured.